-The weavers had cleverly used a second warp thread and pulled it above the surface of the towel and then locked it in place along the length of the warp thread with the shuttle or weft thread.
-As time went on, they increased the number of looping threads until soon the entire 'havly' was covered in loops.
-This was the beginning of what we know to be a towel today.
+The weavers had cleverly used a second warp thread and pulled it above the surface of the material and then locked it in place with a weft thread.